Gandalfdore/Cars-price-prediction/README.md

 The project is structured into several components:

+- **Presentation document**: Showcasing the findings of the project and the methods that were used.

 - **Data Cleaning**: In this phase, the dataset is processed to handle missing values, outliers, and inconsistencies.

 - **Exploratory Data Analysis (EDA)**: EDA is conducted to gain insights into the relationships between different features and the target variable (car prices).
 Visualizations generated during this phase are stored in the `images` folder.